Post job

 Provide early intervention information and resources for local community members

-• Another trait important for fulfilling community worker duties is instructional skills.
-According to a community worker resume, "health educators and community health workers should be comfortable with public speaking so that they can lead programs, teach classes, and facilitate discussion with clients and families."
-Here's an example of how community workers are able to utilize instructional skills: "selected and recommended new instructional materials and programs for use in the substance abuse program. "
+Instructional skills.
+Another soft skill that's essential for fulfilling community worker duties is instructional skills.
+The role rewards competence in this skill because "health education specialists and community health workers lead programs, teach classes, and facilitate discussion with clients and families."
+According to a community worker resume, here's how community workers can utilize instructional skills in their job responsibilities: "selected and recommended new instructional materials and programs for use in the substance abuse program. "

-• See the full list of community worker skills.
+See the full list of community worker skills

 Community Worker Resume